Exam Application Form

 HOW MANY EXAMS

-Standard Modules (100 hrs duration) have assignments (normally one per lesson), and one exam on completion of all assignment.
+Standard Modules (100 hrs duration) have one exam once you have completed all of the assignments for that module.
 All assignments, plus the exam must be satisfactorily completed, in order to gain a module credit (or pass).
 Special circumstances including overall interaction with tutors throughout the course are always taken into account for borderline cases.
 People who fail are given opportunity to reapply and sit a supplementary exam.
 Exam fees are additional to course fees.

 Project and Research Work: Non Standard Modules such as Research Projects, Workplace Projects, Workshops and Industry meetings do not have an exam, but adequate and academically sound proof of completion of required work must be produced in order to achieve a pass in such modules